- Triangle Chart Pattern

 The chart below of Amazon.com (AMZN) shows the Triangle continuation pattern:

 Generally, when prices make significant moves, they go through a period of resting.
 Usually with a Triangle pattern, the price consolidation period consists of higher lows and lower lows, forming the shape of a "triangle".
-When the resistance and support lines (see: Support & Resistance) begin converging, price will usually burst out of the consolidation area and resume trending in the direction that prices have been moving previously.
+When the resistance and support lines (see: Support & Resistance) begin converging, price can burst out of the consolidation area and it is expected that the price action will continue trending in the direction that prices have been moving previously.

-The signal to buy is given when the resistance line is penetrated to the upside.
-The signal is generally stronger if prices have been in an uptrend prior to the upside breakout.
+A potential signal to buy is given when the resistance line is penetrated to the upside.
+The signal is generally expected to be stronger if prices have been in an uptrend prior to the upside breakout.

 Two other closely related variants of the Triangle pattern are the Ascending and Descending Triangle pattern; these two patterns are shown on the next page.